Morava K-theory of orthogonal groups and motives of projective quadrics: Background on oriented cohomology theories

-Recall that the (non-commutative) ring $S$ is {\it local} if $a+b=1$ implies that at least one of $a$, $b$ is invertible for $a$, $b\in S$.
+Recall that a (non-commutative) ring $S$ is {\it local} if for all $a,b\in S$ with $a+b=1$ it follows that at least one of $a$, $b$ is invertible.
 The following proposition is a useful tool to prove the Krull--Schmidt Theorem~\cite[Chapter~I, Theorem~3.6]{Bass}.